Consistent Time-Homogeneous Modeling of SPX and VIX Derivatives: Motivation and Formulation

 Separate from SVMs are market models that are designed to describe directly the VIX and VIX futures.
 Let $F_{t,T}$ be a market model's price for a VIX future with maturity $T$ at time $t\leq T$.
 These prices come from the following system of SDEs,

-where $W_t$ is the same Brownian motion from equation \eqref{eq:SVM_dX}, and where the volatility $\nu(t,T)$ is an $\mathcal F_t$-adapted $d$-dimensional row vector function, specific for a given $T$, such that there is a unique strong solution to equation \eqref{eq:marketModel}.
+where $W_t$ is the same Brownian motion from equation \eqref{eq:SVM_dX}, and where the volatility $\nu(t,T)$ is an $\mathcal F_t$-adapted $d$-dimensional row vector function that is specific for a given $T$.
 The model is applied simultaneously for multiple or a continuum of $T$'s, thereby forming an entire curve of VIX futures.
 It is important to keep in mind that equation \eqref{eq:marketModel} is generally a time inhomogeneous and non-Markovian model, but results in this paper apply to time-homogenous Markovian market models that are also driven by the factor process $X_t$ of equation \eqref{eq:SVM_dX}.
-Section \ref{sec:interModelConsistency} will set forth a assumptions for time homogeneity and Markovianity along with some explanation, but further discussion will come in Section \ref{sec:variations} where it will be shown how there is essentially a contradiction when trying to specify a consistent Markovian SVM with a non-Markovian market model.
+Section \ref{sec:Consistency} will set forth assumptions for time homogeneity and Markovianity along with some explanation, but further discussion will come in Section \ref{sec:nonMarkov} where it will be shown how there is essentially a contradiction when trying to specify a consistent Markovian SVM with a non-Markovian market model.
 Market models considered in this paper include: a Bergomi-type market model\footnote{This paper throughout will refer to the ``Bergomi model" when perhaps it should say ``a Bergomi-type model for VIX futures", but this would be unwieldy so instead the name is used in a general sense.
-The original Bergomi model is for the curve of future instantaneous variances, not VIX directly.} where $\nu(t,T) = \gamma^* e^{-\mathbf k(T-t)} \sigma $ with $\mathbf k$ and $\sigma$ being $d\times d$ positive-definite matrices and $\gamma$ a $d \times 1$ volatility vector; a 3/2 market model where all futures are an expectation of a VIX given by $F_{t,t} = 1/X_t$ with $X_t$ being a Cox-Ingersol-Ross (CIR) process.
+The original Bergomi model is for the curve of future instantaneous variances, not VIX directly.} where $\nu(t,T) = \gamma^* e^{-\mathbf k(T-t)} \sigma $ with $\mathbf k$ and $\sigma$ being $d\times d$ positive-definite matrices and $\gamma$ a $d \times 1$ volatility vector; a 3/2 market model where all futures are an expectation of a VIX given by $F_{t,t} = 1/X_t$ with $X_t$ being a Cox-Ingersol-Ross (CIR) process; a double Nelson (or double mean reverting model) similar to the model in \cite{gatheral2013}; a non-stationary model where $X_t$ is Brownian motion.